Lao Pdr Energy Information

-The country has not announced any quantitative GHG emissions reduction target in its NDC.
-However the country proposed several initiatives, including increasing its forest cover to 70% of its land area by 2020 (equal to 60 to 69 MtCO2 equivalent), increasing the share of small-scale renewables to 30% of energy consumption by 2025 (equal to 1 468 MtCO2eq), as well as increasing large-scale (more than 15 MW) hydropower capacity to 5.5 GW by 2020 and adding 20 GW beyond 2020 for electricity export to neighbouring countries (equal to 16.3 MtCO2eq).
+The country has not announced any quantitative GHG emissions reduction target in its first NDC.
+However, the country proposed several initiatives, including increasing its forest cover to 70% of its land area by 2020 (equal to 60 to 69 MtCO2 equivalent), increasing the share of small-scale renewables to 30% of energy consumption by 2025 (equal to 1 468 MtCO2eq), as well as increasing large-scale (more than 15 MW) hydropower capacity to 5.5 GW by 2020 and adding 20 GW beyond 2020 for electricity export to neighbouring countries (equal to 16.3 MtCO2eq).

 Secured payment by